porkalai39/GIT/GIT Commands Type I.md

 ```
 git push origin main
 ```
-#The changes in made in GitHub are pulled to the git terminal using push
+#The changes in made in GitHub are pulled to the git terminal using pull
 ```
-git push
+git pull
 ```